-The Contractor is required to submit performance security in the amount of twenty (20) percent of the total contract cost for the current term of the contract.
-Performance security must be in the form of a specific performance bond, an irrevocable letter of credit or a certificate of deposit, all in a form acceptable to the Commonwealth, or a certified check or a bank cashier's check drawn to the order of the "Commonwealth of Pennsylvania".
-All performance security shall be conditioned for faithful performance of the purchase order.
+The Contractor must furnish the Department with a performance security in the amount of twenty percent (20%) of the Total Bid.
+Performance security must be in the form of a specific performance bond, an irrevocable letter of credit, a certificate of deposit, a certified check, or a bank cashier's check drawn to the order of the "Commonwealth of Pennsylvania."
+The purchase order will not be issued until the performance security is furnished.